HoonChuanHng/menu/README.md

 * Receive a notification sound when a customer places an order; the order is automatically marked as **New**
 * A red dot on the notification bell indicates unread **New** order notifications
-* Clicking the notification bell displays orders marked as **New** and clears the unread indicator
+* Clicking the notification bell displays orders and clears the unread indicator

 #### Order Preparation